rddaz2013/pantera/README.md

 Pantera is a toolbox for using and extending Cantera 2.1 [(link to latest Cantera tarball on Sourceforge)](http://sourceforge.net/projects/cantera/files/latest/download) with Python: [http://charlesreid1.github.io/pantera](http://charlesreid1.github.io/pantera)

-Pantera is in beta and is under active development.
+Pantera is beta software.
 Pantera is _not_ a finished product!

 ## What is Cantera?